 This is what I felt, then, on that night of the full moon, on those days spent traversing wetlands scalloped with embayments and painted in turquoise eddies.
 It's not the pindan that has left an eternal stain, but my encounter with country; this ancient, living land has provoked an awakening that will never be washed from my psyche.

 Cable Beach, Broome, at sunset.

-FIVE MORE AMAZING MOMENTS IN THE KIMBERLEY
+FIVE MORE AMAZING MOMENTS IN AUSTRALIA'S NORTH WEST

 Perched on the edge of the continental shelf off Kimberley coast northwest of Broome, these three shallow atolls are like fishbowls submerged in a fathomless sea.
 Their bright inhabitants – reef fish, corals – are offset by shallow seabeds and the corals walls containing them.
 See www.parks.dpaw.wa.gov.au/park/rowley-shoals